Ancient Evenings: The Book of the Gods

 Menenhetet and Meni continue their journey together in "The Book of the Gods", Menenhetet teaching Meni the history of the gods to prepare him for possible encounters in the Land of the Dead.
 Menenhetet starts with the marriage of Ra, his wife Nut, and Nut's lover Geb.
-Nut subsequently borne five children, who were all attributed to Ra: Osiris, Horus, Set, Isis and Nephthys.
+Nut subsequently bore five children, who were all attributed to Ra: Osiris, Horus, Set, Isis and Nephthys.
 Menenhetet continues, detailing the lives and histories of Nut's five children, their unions, resulting children, travels, and encounters.
 All the while, Meni is discovering his great-grandfather.
 Throughout, the fluidity of the experiences shift from an earthly realm to a spiritual one.
 Meni receives these lessons through face-to-face discussions with Menenhetet and through Menenhetet's visits from within his thoughts.
 Others, like Ra, also add to the lessons through spiritual methods.
 The affair between Isis and Horus is absent from the lessons of this book, and Menenhetet and Meni continue their journey into the next book by transporting from the tomb to Necropolis.